Zum Inhalt

 For what purpose is the data collected?

-Here you define the legal basis on the basis of which you want to carry out this integration.
-In the case of tracking scripts, only "consent, Art.
-6 para.
-1 lit. a GDPR" usually applies - consent of the visitor through an informed decision.
-So purely voluntary.
+Here you define the legal basis on which you intend to implement this integration.
+For tracking-scripts, generally only "Consent, Art.
+6(1)(a) GDPR)" applies—the visitor’s consent through an informed decision.
+In other words, purely voluntary.

-Place of processing
+Place of Processing

 Name

-The name in the browser - e.g. _ga for a Google Analytics cookie or _pk_id.* for Matomo - the * is a placeholder.
+The name in the browser - e.g., _ga for a Google Analytics cookie or _pk_id.* for Matomo - the * is a placeholder.

 dyn.